Electoral Area C: Discovery Islands – Mainland Inlets Official Community Plan (OCP)

 Project Launch

-The Strathcona Regional District (SRD) is pleased to announce that work toward a new Official Community Plan for Electoral Area C is beginning Fall 2024, and we need your input!
+The Strathcona Regional District (SRD) is pleased to announce that work toward a new Official Community Plan for Electoral Area C has begun Fall 2024, and we need your input!

 - Communicates a community’s vision, goals, and objectives;